-Name of INEDs Number of meeting
+Name of INEDs Number of attendance/ Number of meetings

 Mr. Kwan Woon Man Boris 1/1

 Mr. Yeung Chi Fai 1/1

 Mr. Wu Kin San Alfred 1/1

 On 20 June 2025, the Nomination Committee held a meeting to, amongst others, assess the independence of the INEDs and make recommendations to our Board for considering the re-appointment of the retiring Directors at the forthcoming AGM.